How To Edit Your WordPress User Profile

 Here you can change your login password details.

-Use the New Password section only if you need to change your login password.
-You will need to enter the new password twice before the system can accept the password change.
+Use the New Password section only if you are required to change your login password.
+You will need to confirm your new password before the system can accept the password change.

-For a tutorial that teaches you you what to do if you lose or forget passwords, go here:
+For a tutorial that explains you reset WordPress passwords, go here:

 13 – Log Out Of All Other Sessions

-For more information about logging securely out of WordPress, see the tutorial below:
+To learn more about logging securely out of WordPress, see this tutorial:

 14 – Update Profile

-- Your email address is never sent to any other site (including WordPress) and it is never shown on your website (unless you choose to publish it, or use a theme that has been encoded to display the email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your site (unless you specifically choose to publish it, or use a WP theme that displays the email address).

 In Addition …

-Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in your User Profile screen (e.g. add a Twitter username field, display additional functionality options related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in the User Profile screen (e.g. add a Facebook URL field, insert extra fields related to the plugin, etc…)

-See Tip #3 in the “User Profile: Additional Information” section below for an example of a free plugin that lets you hide unnecessary user profile fields.
+See Tip #3 in the “User Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary user profile fields.

-As mentioned previously, your Profile area has a number of fields that allow you to enter additional contact information such as:
+As mentioned previously, your Profile section has a number of fields that allow you to enter extra contact information such as:

-Normally, you would simply ignore this section.
-Some WordPress theme developers, however, may choose to display this and other contact information in their themes.
+Most users simply ignore these fields.
+Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 Currently, WordPress provides default fields for the following services: